Gollum13/indoor-cycling-raspberry-pi/README.md

 **vlc-client.py** -> starts the client script, which is doing everything we need: connects to VLC telnet server and sends framerate commands based on values reads from our cadence sensor

 **start.sh** -> the main script, which first starts the VLC server then the client script.
 This is the script you need to run.
 But before, you need to edit it and change the video file name and the seek value (the seconds you want to skip from the beginning of the file)

-## How it works

-The idea behind this solution is to play a video file in VLC and control the frame rate (FPS) according to the speed we get from the pedal.
-In this matter, we build a simple cadence sensor, and attach it to one of the pedals.
-The sensor then sends the pulses on one GPIO input pin of Raspberry Pi, and then, based on the period we receive these pulses, we compute some speed.
-Finally, based on the value of the speed, we control VLC frame-rate

-Fortunatelly, to control video playing in VLC is quite simple, we just need to start its embedded telnet server, to which we send commands from the client script.

 ## DIY Cadence sensor